supervisely-ecosystem/template-import-from-file/DEV.md

 WORKSPACE_ID=1                # ⬅️ change it
 PROJECT_ID=555                # ⬅️ specify when importing to existing project
 DATASET_ID=55555              # ⬅️ specify when importing to existing dataset
-FILE="data/my_project.txt"    # ⬅️ path to file that you want to import
+FILE="/data/my_project.txt"    # ⬅️ path to file that you want to import (see step 4 for importing files from link) SLY_APP_DATA_DIR="results/"   # ⬅️ path to directory for local debugging
-                              # don't speсify path if you want to import file from web
-SLY_APP_DATA_DIR="results/"   # ⬅️ path to directory for local debugging
 ```

+When running the app from Supervisely platform: Project and Dataset IDs will be automatically detected depending on how do run your application.

 ## Step 2.
 How to debug import app